daniel-p-green/alain-ai-learning-platform/README.md

   <br/>
   <br/>
-  <p><strong>AI Manuals for AI Models</strong></p>
+  <p><strong>AI manuals for AI models.</strong></p>
-  <p>Turn developer docs into active learning, powered by OpenAI gpt‑oss 20B.</p>
+  <p>Paste any model reference → get a runnable, graded lab.</p>

 </div>

-# ALAIN: Applied Learning AI Notebooks
+# ALAIN — Applied Learning AI Notebooks

-The open‑source “IKEA‑style” instructions and assembly layer for AI models.

-Paste any model (Hugging Face, Ollama, LM Studio) → get a runnable, step‑by‑step lesson.

-Export to Jupyter/Colab.
+Make every model teach itself.

+ALAIN turns a model card or reference into a guided, runnable lesson with clear steps, quick checks, and an export to Colab/Jupyter.
+Use hosted providers or run fully local with the same request shape.

 ---